 - 6. Secure approval of the petition from the lodge chief, lodge adviser and Scout executive.
 Each must personally sign the petition before forwarding to the director of the Order of the Arrow.
 (The signatures may be made electronically or with a pen.)
 Unsigned petitions will be returned to the council.
 A lodge's Vigil Honor petitions must be submitted as a group, and only once per calendar year. - 7.
 Scan and email the signed petitions to the national service center.
-The council will be - 1.
-The use of American Indian Vigil Honor names will be discontinued on December 31, 2024.

-billed for the total amount due.
-A minimum of 45 days must be allowed for the national OA committee to consider the petition and advise the lodge of its acceptance or rejection.
-Do not assume approval or make a public announcement until certificates and Vigil ID cards have been received in the council service center.

-- 8. Upon receipt in the national service center, petitions will be reviewed.
+The council will be billed for the total amount due.
+At least 45 days must be allowed for the national OA committee to consider the petition and advise the lodge of its acceptance or rejection.
+Do not assume approval or make a public announcement until certificates and Vigil ID cards have been received in the council service center. - 8.
+Upon receipt in the national service center, petitions will be reviewed.
 If approved, certificates and Vigil ID cards will be sent to the council Scout executive.
 If petitions are not approved, the council Scout executive will be notified with an explanation for the disapproval or a request for further information.
-Nominations will not be accepted or considered for posthumous awards. - 9.
-When the certificates and ID cards have been received, arrange for notification or conduct a call-out of the Vigil Honor candidate. - 10.
-Order Vigil Honor sashes from Scouting America's Supply Group through the local council service center. - 11.
+Nominations will not be accepted or considered for posthumous awards. - When the certificates and ID cards have been received, arrange for notification or conduct a call-out of the Vigil Honor candidate.

+- 10. Order Vigil Honor sashes from Scouting America's Supply Group through the local council service center. - 11.
 Arrange and conduct the Vigil Honor induction.
 If there are no Vigil Honor members in the lodge, arrange to have candidates inducted by a nearby lodge that has Vigil Honor members, or bring in Vigil Honor members from another lodge to conduct the induction.
 Approved Vigil Honor candidates must all complete their inductions within one year of national service center approval (the date on the certificate).
 Otherwise the certificate and ID card must be returned to the national service center and the name will be removed from the approved list.
 Their selection must then be considered anew with a future year's quota. - 12.
 Arrange and conduct a public presentation of Vigil Honor sashes and certificates to the new Vigil Honor members at a major function of the council or the lodge.